University of South Florida: Former student union

 The original USF student union was built in 1959 and opened in 1960.
 Originally called the University Center, it was one of the first five buildings that made up the USF Tampa campus when it opened.
 In its early years, the University Center held the first on-campus women's residence hall, a cafeteria, post office, bookstore, game room, television room, and information desk.
 Classes were held in the basement and first floor of the building until other academic buildings were completed.
 The center underwent major renovations from 1988 to 1990.
 It was renamed the Phyllis P. Marshall Center in 1993, in honor of the woman who served as director of the building from 1976 to 1994.
-In order to better serve the growing student population on the Tampa campus, the building was torn down and replaced with a new 230,000 square foot union in 2008.
+In order to better serve the growing student population on the Tampa campus, the building was torn down and replaced with a new 230,000-square-foot union in 2008.

+Bellini Center for Talent Development

+In 2022, the university established the Bellini Center for Talent Development, funded by a $10.6 million donation from alumni Arnie and Lauren Bellini.
+The Center provides career services, industry-specific training, and internship placement support for business students in the Tampa Bay area.
+The Center is located in a 9,000-square-foot facility on the university's Tampa Campus.

 Bull statues

 The university has a total of 9 life size bronze bull statues across the three campuses, with one on the St. Petersburg campus, one on the Sarasota-Manatee campus, and seven on the Tampa campus (three in front of the south entrance of the Marshall Student Center, three in The Village housing complex, and one in front of the student entrance at the Yuengling Center, plus a 15-foot tall topiary bull at the north entrance of the Marshall Student Center).
 Each statue has its own distinct design with every bull standing in a different position.

-These statues are shrouded in USF tradition.
+These statues are a rich part of USF tradition.
 The original three statues (the ones outside the MSC, dubbed the "Running of the Bulls") plus the topiary bull represent the four years a student spends in college, with the topiary bull representing a student's senior year as it symbolizes the student's growth over the past four years and faces one of the main entrances to campus (Palm Drive) as it will soon run off into the world.